Baroque chess: Maxima

+Black's setup is mirrored from White's, so the kings are on d2 and e10.

 Optima

 Baroque that is similar to Maxima with additional pieces and rules.

 Renaissance

 As shogi is to chess, Renaissance is to Baroque—pieces may be revived and reborn.
+It was invented by Matthew Monchalin in 1975.
+It is played on a 9×9 board; the arrangement of pieces on White's first rank is: Immobiliser, Long-leaper, Chameleon, Withdrawer, King, Bomb, Resurrector, Pusher, Coordinator.
+(The arrangement of the pieces on Black's first rank is backwards, so Immobilisers are on a1 and i9.)
+As in Ultima, White and Black may choose to swap Immobiliser and Coordinator.
+Captured pieces change sides and can be dropped back into play.
+The new pieces transform when captured: Pusher becomes Puller and vice versa, while Resurrector becomes Bomb and vice versa.
+Players may agree to have extra pieces in a queue, awaiting to enter the board.
+The pieces from Baroque are the same in Renaissance, except that in Renaissance the Long-leaper can only capture one man a turn.

-Renaissance is played on a 9×9 board with a Swapper (or Resurrector or Ankh) that moves like a queen for all ordinary purposes, but for swapping actions must move like a king, trading places with any adjacent piece (both friend or foe), never capturing it.
-Consistent with the concept of the Swapper (or Resurrector) being a piece wholly incapable of killing, it can also step into any adjacent empty square, and leave behind a previously captured piece resurrected by placing it in the square just vacated.
-Although, seen in that light, though the Swapper is like a piece of life, it can be transformed into a 1 square bomb when captured and readmitted to the board - but capable only of death.
+The Resurrector (or Swapper or Ankh) moves like a queen for all ordinary purposes, but for swapping actions must move like a king, trading places with any adjacent piece (both friend or foe), never capturing it.
+Consistent with the concept of the Resurrector being a piece wholly incapable of killing, it can also step into any adjacent empty square, and leave behind a previously captured piece resurrected by placing it in the square just vacated.
+Although, seen in that light, though the Resurrector is like a piece of life, it can be transformed into a 1 square bomb when captured and readmitted to the board - but capable only of death.
 Instead of moving, a bomb need merely explode to effect the destruction of both friendly pieces and enemy pieces adjacent to itself, and suiciding in the process.
 The destruction of pieces in this way causes all affected to be unrevivable.